ccChrisHH/spring-boot-graphql/README.md

 # spring-boot-graphql Tutorial

-This tutorial project serves as a reference implementaton for demonstrating basic features graphql implemented within a spring boot application.
+This tutorial aims to demonstrate basic features of graphql implemented within a spring boot application.

-This project provides a backend and GraphQL interface for managing courses, students and their enrollments.
+The project provides a backend and GraphQL interface for managing courses, students and their enrollments.

 A set of random test data will be generated and stored in the in-memory H2 database each time the application is started.